 Why?
-Because it is yet another election — this time the election for the new Bangkok governor (mayor) and, like always on any election day in Thailand, the sale of alcohol is banned.
+Because it is yet another election day — this time the election for the new Bangkok governor (mayor) and, like always on any election day in Thailand, the sale of alcohol is banned.

-As bizarre as this sounds to anyone from a developed country, the Thai government believes it necessary.
-For some odd reason, they think Thais drink too much on election day and don’t want them voting while drunk.
+As unusual as this sounds to anyone from a western country, the Thai government believes it necessary.
+They believe Thais drink too much on election day and don’t want them voting while drunk.

-But, if you do want to buy alcohol on Bangkok governor election day, no worries.
-You’ll find most private establishments still sell it — that means places like hotels and apartment building shops, and even smaller stores hidden away from the prying eyes of the police.
+After all, you will find many private establishments still sell it — that means places like hotels and apartment building shops, and even smaller stores hidden away from the prying eyes of the police.

-My apartment building manager, for instance, not only expects to sell more alcohol today from the small shop in the lobby of the building, she’s even stocked up double the amount of beer and wine coolers to make sure she can.
+My friend’s apartment building manager, for instance, not only expects to sell more alcohol today from the small shop in the lobby of the building she lives in, she has even stocked up double the amount of beer and wine coolers to make sure she can.